 Later in life she decided to return to her earlier intention and pursue her certification as a yoga instructor.
 Through her years of practice she had found how yoga not only helped the body, but it also brought a mental fitness that few other disciplines can.
 She completed her certification at the Tallapoosa Center for Inner Arts in 2011.

 An avid equestrian, she uses her yoga training to create awareness, breathing, balance, and fluidity to enhance her riding skills.
 She lives on her Full Circle Farm in Roopville, Georgia with her husband, 5 miniature horses, 1 mule, 1 miniature donkey, 2 dogs, and 4 cats.

-Andrea Laubstein is a current graduate student in the Department of Psychology at the University of West Georgia.
+Andrea Laubstein graduated from the Department of Psychology at the University of West Georgia.
 She has been teaching yoga to children for several years and she also leads Kids Yoga Teacher Training Courses in India and Italy.
 With an extensive background in yogic studies in India and the US, Andrea bridges the ancient practices of yoga with a kid friendly approach that children are sure to love.